API Access is currently only available on our Enterprise plans. Please contact [email protected] if you'd like to learn more.

 This is the only time the access token will be available for security reasons.

 Be sure to securely save it before closing the modal!

-You can delete any Access Token by clicking on the Trash button.
+You can delete any Access Token by clicking on the Delete button from the list.

 Your API Access Tokens have the same scope of permissions as the Role assigned to your user.
 We recommend that you create a separate account for API access and choose a role with the lowest set of permissions you require for your API access.